Kabilesh-GS/Chat-Bot/README.md

 # Chat ft.AI

-**Hey Everyone !**, Welcome to my profile this repository.
+**Hey Everyone !**, Welcome to this repository.
 I made this application to mark my entry into AI.
 Comming from web-developer background, I wanted to explore the integration of AI in web-development.
 This project is more than sending and recieving message, it is my hands on attemt to knowing how conventional AI works and effective prompting.

 ---